 The 2025–2026 International Fellows are:

-- Dr Michael Gameli Dziwornu (Council for Scientific & Industrial Research, Ghana),
+- Dr Michael Gameli Dziwornu (Council for Scientific & Industrial Research, Ghana) – visiting the Department of Architecture, University of Manchester, under the supervision of Prof. Stephen Walker

-- Dr Galuh Syahbana Indraprahasta (National Research and Innovation Agency – BRIN, Indonesia),
+- Dr Galuh Syahbana Indraprahasta (National Research and Innovation Agency – BRIN, Indonesia) – visiting the Asian Research Institute (Asian Urbanisms Cluster) at National University of Singapore, under the supervision of Prof. Tim Bunnell

-- Dr Lazarus Jambadu (Kwame Nkrumah University of Science and Technology, Ghana),
+- Dr Lazarus Jambadu (Kwame Nkrumah University of Science and Technology, Ghana) – visiting the Institute of Human Settlement Studies, Ardhi University, under the supervision of Prof. Wilbard Kombe

 The USF also extends warm thanks to the mentors supporting this cohort, whose expertise spans urban political ecology, housing and infrastructure policy, cultural urbanism, and decolonial theory.
 This year’s mentors include Prof. Marie Huchzermeyer, Prof. Tim Bunnell, Dr Aidan Mosselson, Prof. Rivke Jaffe, Dr Marie Kolling, Prof. Wilbard Kombe, Prof. Stephen Walker, and Dr Anant Maringanti.
 Their commitment to collaborative mentorship and cross-regional dialogue will be central to the Fellows’ success.
 The USF is especially pleased that two former USF grant holders (including one former International Fellow!) and three former Mentors have committed to supporting this year’s Fellows!